dboddie-canonical-work/disgorged-docs/snapcraft-parts-metadata.rst

 A list of packages required at runtime by a snap.

 Packages are required by <part-name> to run.
-They are fetched using the host’s package manager, such as :ref:``apt`` or ``dnf``, and are unpacked into the snap being built.
-This entry supports additional syntax, for more information refer to `Advanced grammar <snapcraft-advanced-grammar>`.
+They are fetched using the host’s package manager, such as ``apt`` or ``dnf``, and are unpacked into the snap being built.
+This entry supports additional syntax, for more information refer to :ref:`Advanced grammar <snapcraft-advanced-grammar>`.

 Example: ``[python-zope.interface, python-bcrypt]``